aang81a/my-it-support-portfolio/PROJECTS/07-home-lab-documentation/ram-upgrade/README.md

 ---

 ## Context
-This project reflects a typical IT support task involving hardware upgrade, system validation, and documentation.
+- This project covers a standard IT support task involving hardware upgrade, system validation, and documentation.

-It demonstrates both practical execution and structured thinking required in a 1st Level IT Support role.
+- It demonstrates practical execution and structured problem-solving in an IT support environment.